A Note to Parents and Guardians

 UConn’s Pre-College Summer Program enriches the lives of rising high school juniors and seniors and allows them to experience life as a college student before graduating from high school.
 The program provides students with the opportunity to live on campus, take one-week or two-week classes of interest with a college professor, and build lasting friendships with other high school students.

-Our 1-week classes give students a chance to learn more about a subject that they enjoy or may want to pursue as a college major.
-This year, we are offering select 2-week classes designed for students who are looking for more depth in an area of their interest or would like a longer experience in the program.
+Our one-week classes give students a chance to learn more about a subject that they enjoy or may want to pursue as a college major.
+We also offer select 2-week classes intended for students who are looking for more in-depth learning in an area of their interest or want to extend their program stay.
 Students can also extend their stay in the program by registering for multiple weeks in different academic areas.

 What will my Child be doing during Pre-College Summer?

 Students in our program live in a UConn residence hall and eat in campus dining halls.
 They attend class Monday through Friday morning, and return to class on Tuesday and Thursday afternoons.
 With so much time in the classroom, what do students do for fun?
-When not in class, students may attend our many skill building workshops on topics like choosing a college major, coping with stress, writing a college application essay, and marketing yourself in a collegiate setting.
-Free time during evening hours allows students to play sports, go for a jog around UConn’s scenic campus, take a walk to UConn’s Dairy Bar or Downtown Storrs, have “jam sessions” with instruments brought from home, or just hang out in their room with roommates and floormates.
+Students are required to attend a variety of afternoon skill building workshops of their choice, on topics like choosing a college major, coping with stress, writing a college application essay, and creating a vision board of what they aspire for their future!
+Free time during evening hours allows students to play sports, go for a jog around UConn’s scenic campus, take a walk to UConn’s Dairy Bar or Downtown Storrs, have “jam sessions” with instruments brought from home, have movie nights, or just hang out in their room with roommates and floormates.

 Who will Supervise my Child during the Program?